Talking Objects

 Celina Baljeet Basra

-Celina Baljeet Basra is an art historian, writer and curator based in Berlin.
-She has been Program Coordinator at Times Art Center Berlin, Curator of the Berlin art space Galerie im Turm, Assistant Curator at Kunstraum Kreuzberg/Bethanien, and has worked in the catalogue and mediation team of the 10th Berlin Biennale, amongst others.
+Celina Baljeet Basra is a curator, writer, and cultural worker based in Berlin.
+She has been Curator of the Berlin art space Galerie im Turm, Assistant Curator at Kunstraum Kreuzberg/Bethanien, and has worked in the catalogue and mediation team of the 10th Berlin Biennale, amongst others.
 She graduated in Art History in a Global Context and contributed to a research project on the Interrelated Dynamics of Display and Situation within Aesthetic Reflection (Free University Berlin).
 Celina is part of the curatorial collective The Department of Love.
+Her first novel will be published in Novembver 2023.